johnkarloblanco/CPP-Review-Part-1/README.md

 # CPP-Review-Part-1

 Topics:
-data representation - data types flow of control - loops functions
+data representation - data types, flow of control - loops, functions

 How it works: